-As a result of the above evaluation, the Company confirmed that the Board of Directors engages in openminded discussions, against the backdrop of a well-balanced composition, the election of External Directors with high levels of expertise, smooth communication between Directors, and proceedings that encourage contribution to the discussions.
+As a result of the above evaluation, the Company confirmed that the Board of Directors engages in open-minded discussions, against the backdrop of a well-balanced composition, the election of External Directors with high levels of expertise, smooth communication between Directors, and proceedings that encourage contribution to the discussions.
 The Company thus deemed that the results indicate an appropriate level of effectiveness of the Board of Directors.
-Meanwhile, we recognized some challenges, including the need to further consider the separation of supervision and execution, enhance discussions on medium-to long-term business strategies and sustainability, and strengthen the audit and supervisory function in response to the transition to a company with an audit and supervisory committee structure.
+Meanwhile, we recognized some challenges, including the need to review the composition of the Board of Directors (necessity to increase the ratio of Independent External Directors) and to review the Criteria for deliberation by the Board of Directors on reported matters along with simplifying the content of reports.

-[Policy for Addressing the Challenges]
+[Addressing the Challenges]